Healthdirect Free Australian health advice you can count on.

 Insulin and glucose production in type 2 diabetes: Insulin (green dots) is produced in the pancreas, and acts with glucose (blue dots) to regulate energy in the body's cells.

-Many people with type 2 diabetes do not experience any symptoms at first and it may go undiagnosed for years.
-If they do have symptoms, these may include:
+Many people with type 2 diabetes do not have any symptoms at first.
+It may go undiagnosed for years.

-Over time, diabetes can lead to complications, which can then cause other symptoms.
+Over time, diabetes can lead to complications, which can cause other symptoms.

 What causes type 2 diabetes?

 The exact cause of type 2 diabetes is not known.
-However, risk factors for developing type 2 diabetes include:
+But risk factors for developing type 2 diabetes include:

 How is type 2 diabetes diagnosed?

-• an oral glucose tolerance test (OGTT) — after fasting for 8 hours, you have a blood glucose test, then you drink a sugary drink and then have another blood test done 1 and then 2 hours later
+• oral glucose tolerance test — where you have blood glucose tests after you drink a sugary drink

 Watch the first video below to learn why it's important to detect undiagnosed type 2 diabetes.
 The second video tells you all about the HbA1c test.